jessegrosjean/foldingtext-for-atom/lib/text/README.md

 2. Create OutlineEditor from Outline
 3. Map OutlineEditor TextBuffer to Atom TextBuffer
 4. Ignoring Attributes, display that TextBuffer and Edit the Outline by editing the buffer

+Outline is a pure tree structure.
+To edit, select, etc need to present in a buffer.